- Grade Point Averages

-No more than six hours of courses taken for minor credit may be applied to the total College of Arts and Letters general education requirements.
+No more than six hours of courses taken for minor credit may be applied to the total College of Arts and Letters core curriculum requirements.
 A minimum GPA of 2.0 is required in the minor.
 Credit hours for a minor contained in the College of Arts and Letters vary from 18 to 22 hours, depending on the minor.
 At least nine of those hours must be completed at The University of Toledo.
 All minors must be declared and completed prior to graduation.

 All new first-year students are required to take AR 1000 Orientation.
 The course is optional for transfer students.

 Every student who chooses a departmental major or interdisciplinary major also must complete a minimum of 18 hours in courses related to the major.
 These 18 hours must be in addition to courses taken to fulfill the basic requirements listed above.
 Each department defines the areas from which courses may be chosen by its majors, and these listings are given in other sections of this catalog under Programs of Study or in the student’s online degree audit.
 Related fields must be chosen from courses acceptable for credit in a College of Arts and Letters major.
 Generally, these are upper-level courses.

 Courses offered by other colleges of the University may be credited to the major or to related courses only with the approval of the department Chair.

 Students must pass both Composition I and II with a C or better.
 The College of Arts and Letters recommends that these requirements be met before completing 45 hours of course work.